hampgoodwin/.config/README.md

 ## Configurations

 Create a symlink from you $XDG_CONFIG_HOME/zsh/.zshenv to your $HOME/.zshenv .
 Unfortunately zsh will only look for this env file in the home directory.
 However, once it is in place, everything else should work well!

+### bat

+After symlinking the bat configuration directory to $XDG_CONFIG_HOME/bat, we need to instruct bat to rebuild it's cache which will bring in the theme: `bat cache --build`

+### kitty

+kitty is configured to automatically pick between a light, dark, and no preference themes based on the [OS's light/dark themeing](https://sw.kovidgoyal.net/kitty/kittens/themes/#change-color-themes-automatically-when-the-os-switches-between-light-and-dark).
+For MacoS this means you need to configure Night Shift.

 ### git diff using delta